MicrosoftDocs/visualstudio-docs/subscriptions/assign-github.md

 + Find answers to questions on a wide array of GitHub articles at [GitHub Help](https://help.github.com/en).
 + Get help from other GitHub users in the [GitHub Community Forum](https://github.community/).
 + For assistance with administration of Visual Studio Subscriptions, contact [Visual Studio subscriptions support](https://aka.ms/vsadminhelp).
-+ Have a question about Visual Studio IDE, Azure DevOps Services or other Visual Studio products or services?
++ Have a question about Visual Studio IDE, Azure DevOps Services, or other Visual Studio products or services?
 Visit [Visual Studio Support](https://visualstudio.microsoft.com/support/).
 + Get [technical support](https://support.microsoft.com/supportforbusiness/productselection?sapId=b77fe80f-5417-80bd-4b2a-275cf0018c24) for GitHub Enterprise.

 ## See also